 Step II: Submit & Apply

 After Step I, we'll collaborate on your desired speaking opportunities.
-Here, we'll focus on pitching speaking engagements where you are selected for conferences and events through a request for speaker form.
+Here, we'll focus on pitching speaking engagements where you are selected for conferences and events through a request for speaker form or other submission or application process.
 In addition, based on your unique needs and direction, we can also seek sponsored speaking engagements where you might pay a sponsorship fee to get stage time, also known as "pay for play."
-And in cases where you have a speaking resume, reel, and reputation, we can seek speaking opportunities in which the organization pays you to speak.
+And in cases where you have a professional speaking resume, reel, and reputation, we can seek speaking opportunities in which the organization pays you to speak.
 Typically, paid engagements are reserved for the main stage, visionary keynote speakers, or speakers hired to speak privately to an organization's employees or customers.
 We manage all these opportunities, with most speakers focused on earned speaking engagements (where you do not pay to speak, and they do not pay you to speak).
-You want to speak for the visibility and perhaps "stage-side leads."
+You want to speak for the visibility and ideally "stage-side leads."

 Many industry conference speaking opportunities require a competitive "call for submissions" form and a unique application process.
 The pitch and submission process includes coordinating, researching, writing, revising, editing, submitting, and following up.
 Some speaking opportunities require a comprehensive submission with significant background information, while others need less detailed submissions.